 One of the most essential parts to reduce your cart abandonment rate is making the shopping process easier.

-It takes ages for customers and they feel frustrated.
+Purchasing a product may take ages for customers and as a result they feel frustrated.

 Don’t push them to fill different forms and go through redundant processes.